-Report all current members at 30 June 2008, regardless of their contributions during the year.
-For example, if a member stops contributing and receives their benefits part way through a financial year, you need to report the contributions received in that financial year.
+Report all current members at 30 June 2009.
+Include members for whom no contributions were received and members who have commenced a retirement income stream during the income year.

+If a member stops contributing and receives their benefits part way through an income year, you need to report the contributions received in that income year.